 Now you have all the steps and strategies to set up a custom sensory tent for your kiddo.
-Remember to head over to Wendy’s site for guidance on how and when to use the cool down space, so it can be a really effective tool for you are your child.

-Now get your Cool Down Space Printable for FREE!
+Get your Cool Down Space Printable for FREE!
 All you have to do is enter your email, check your inbox to confirm, and you will be redirected right to the printable so that you can download and/or print out!

 And, be sure to check out Chewigem!